Nathan Lane

 BirthdayFeb 3, 1956

 BiographyNathan Lane (born Joseph Lane; February 3, 1956) is an American actor.
 Since 1975, he has been on stage and screen in both comedic and dramatic roles.
-His awards include three Tony Awards, seven Drama Desk Awards, a Laurence Olivier Award, three Emmy Awards, and a Screen Actors Guild Award.
+He has received various accolades including three Tony Awards, seven Drama Desk Awards, a Laurence Olivier Award, three Emmy Awards, and a Screen Actors Guild Award.
 Lane received a star on the Hollywood Walk of Fame in 2006 and was inducted into the American Theater Hall of Fame in 2008.
 In 2010, The New York Times hailed Lane as being "the greatest stage entertainer of the decade".

 Lane made his professional theatre debut in 1978 in an off-Broadway production of A Midsummer Night's Dream.
 During that time he also briefly appeared as one half of the comedy team of Stack and Lane, until he was cast in the 1982 Broadway revival of Noël Coward's Present Laughter directed by and starring George C. Scott.
 That led to an extensive career onstage, where he had a long friendship and fruitful collaboration with the playwright Terrence McNally which started in 1989 with the Manhattan Theater Club production of The Lisbon Traviata.